cloud-foundations-on-aws/cloud-foundations-templates/trackers-and-planning/account-email-naming-convention/README.md

 # AWS Account email naming convention template

-Leverage the following template to start out defining an email convention for your AWS accounts and tracking the AWS account root users to the email address.
+Use the following template to start out defining an email convention for your AWS accounts and tracking the AWS account root users to the email address.

 >**Important:** It is also recommended to use distribution group emails over individual or personal email addresses.